Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: There are no specific tax incentives targeted at data center development in this region.
-The primary financial advantage stems from competitive operational costs, particularly for power and real estate.
+Tax Advantage For Data Centers: There are no specific tax incentives targeted directly at data center development or operation.
+The primary financial advantage comes from the market's competitive power pricing and lower overall operational costs compared to primary Russian markets.

 Natural Disaster Risk